Converting T1-weighted MRI from 3T to 7T quality using deep learning: Results

 \subsection{Derivatives generated from synthetic images achieve performance similar to 3T in downstream prediction tasks}

-We conducted a straightforward and standard downstream analysis procedure to assess the utility of the segmentation results from the 3T and synthetic 7T images, focused on the models synthesized from our U-NET and GAN U-Net synthesizers.
+We conducted a straightforward and standard downstream analysis procedure to assess the utility of the segmentation results from the 3T and synthetic 7T images.
 A random forest classification model was developed to predict the participants' clinical diagnosis (CN, MCI or AD) based on automated regional segmentation results from the T1-weighted image, along with demographic features such as age and gender.
-The accuracy of the predictive models across 1000 bootstrap samples ranged from 0.55 to 0.62 across all the image types, while balanced accuracy ranged from 0.53 to 0.55 (Figure~\ref{fig: ML}A).
+The accuracy of the predictive models across 1000 bootstrap samples ranged from 0.55 to 0.69 across all the image types, while balanced accuracy ranged from 0.55 to 0.60 (Figure~\ref{fig: ML}A).
 Performance did not differ significantly across image types.

 The random forest model's feature importance analysis provided insights into the key brain regions contributing to dementia prediction.
 Models tended to use temporal, medial temporal and ventricular regions for prediction (Figure~\ref{fig: ML}B), consistent with known areas of brain atrophy in AD \citep{Pini2016,Schwarz2016,Ossenkoppele2019}, and similar to other MRI-based AD prediction models \citep{Cuingnet2011,Davatzikos2009,Vogel2018,Tam2019}.
 Interestingly, the feature importance was similar but not identical across the image types (Figure~\ref{fig: ML}C).
-Models for both types of synthetic images attributed more importance on average to left temporoparietal and right amygdala, and less importance to hippocampus and right temporal cortex, compared to the 3T.
-In all, models trained on the synthetic images consistently highlighted regions known to be associated with dementia markers and gave comparable performance to models trained on real 3T images, reflecting the diagnostic value of these generative images.
+Classification models trained on derivatives from our U-Net and GAN U-Net synthesizers placed more importance on entorhinal cortex, precuneus, thalamus, lateral ventricles and right amygdala, and placed less importance on the hippocampus, right lateral temporal cortex and left putamen.